 When hanging Christmas lights, it is crucial to fasten them to a secure surface.
 Gone are the days when staples and nails are considered safe because wires can rub against them and become pierced, increasing the risk of fire.
 It’s recommended to use hooks or mounting clips, which are inexpensive and much safer (check out Canadian Tire or Amazon.)

 10. Ensure that you’ve chosen the right extension cord

 The extension cord you use to connect your Christmas lights to an electrical outlet is just as important as the type of Christmas lights you’ve chosen (if not more.)
 Make sure that you use a cord intended for outdoor use, not an indoor-only cord.
 If you don’t have one, it is worth the investment to purchase one.
 An added safety tip is to keep them dry and off the ground!

 11. Hire someone to do it for you

 Nowadays, you can hire someone to do just about any job.
 More recently, people have been offering to hang your Christmas lights for a fee.
 Companies, such as beyondyourreach.ca, will come to your house and take this one item off your Xmas to-do list.
-If you’d prefer someone local, checkout your neighbourhood Facebook group or listings around your area.
+If you’d prefer someone local, check out your neighbourhood Facebook group or listings around your area.

 There are many other ways to keep Christmas light safety in mind, but these cover the basics.
-Overall, we always recommend using your best judgment in order to avoid future home insurance claims.
+Overall, we always recommend using your best judgment to avoid future home insurance claims.
 If ever in doubt, don’t take the risk!
 If you do have a home insurance claim to submit, contact your isure broker today.